we3lab/electric-emission-cost/docs/how_to_cost.rst

   You must use the `consumption_estimate` argument when using an optimization variable for consumption in order to determine the appropriate charge tier of the customer.
-  For `numpy`, the charge tiers can be calculated directly from the data so the `consumption_estimate` is ignored.
+  For `NumPy`, the charge tiers can be calculated directly from the data so the `consumption_estimate` is ignored.

 Note that we ignore the second value of the tuple returned by `calculate_cost`.
 This entry in the tuple is reserved for the `Pyomo` model object.